 Sleeping in a castle isn’t just for princes and princesses anymore.
 With this vacation rental, your whole family can feel like royalty.
 The home is inspired by Scottish castles with a modern twist and is located on top of Hawk’s Mountain.
 During the summer this is an ideal spot for enjoying picnics out on the private patio and yard, and in the winter your family is just minutes from the ski slopes.

-You Might Also Like:• The Top 10 Summer 2021 Destinations
+You Might Also Like:• The 10 Best Lake Vacation Destinations in the U.S.

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.